 Crystal Ballroom

-Inaugurated in 1914, the Crystal Ballroom quickly became the hub for swanky soirées and jubilant jigs.
-But the true showstopper?
-Its floating dance floor, giving dancers the delightful sensation of dancing on air.
-And speaking of air, some say the ballroom’s atmosphere is occasionally punctuated by presences that are light as a feather (and transparent to boot!).
+Inaugurated in 1914, the Crystal Ballroom quickly became the hub for swanky soirées and jubilant jigs with its floating dance floor, that could make you feel like you are dancing on air.
+And speaking of air, some say the ballroom’s atmosphere is occasionally punctuated by presences that are light as a feather.
+Among the most whispered tales is that of an elegant couple that ocassionally waltzes their way through the crowds…

 Hollywood Theatre